kannankvs/mddocs/Management VRF Design Document Namespace.md

 **INCOMING PACKET ROUTING**

 Packets arriving via the front panel ports are routed using the default routing table as part of default NS and hence they work normally without any design change.
 Packets arriving on management interface need the following NAT based design.
 By default, such packets are routed using the linux stack running in management NS which is unaware of the applications running in default NS.
-SNAT and DNAT rules are used for internally routing the packets between the management NS and default NS and viceversa.
-Default iptables rules shall be added in the management NS in order to route those packets to "iip2".
+DNAT & SNAT rules are used for internally routing the packets between the management NS and default NS and viceversa.
+Default iptables rules shall be added in the management NS in order to route those packets to internal IP of default VRF "iip2".

 Following diagram explains the internal packet flow for the packets that arrive in management interface eth0.
 ![Incoming Packet Flow](Management%20VRF%20Design%20Document%20NS%20Eth0%20Incoming%20Pkt.svg)